Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-Typical water-resistance is 10 ATM and 20 ATM, which is perfect for swimming, snorkeling, and amateur diving.
+Typical water resistances are 10 ATM and 20 ATM, which are perfect for swimming, snorkeling, and shallow diving.

-The Bulova Marine Star 98B104 stands out for being black and rose-gold ion-plated, catching the glimpses of others.
+The Bulova Marine Star 98B104 stands out for its aesthetics with the black and rose-gold ion-plated exterior.

 The black-patterned dial is covered with mineral crystal, while luminous hands provide visibility in the dark.
 The Japanese quartz movement is packaged in a 44mm stainless steel case, offering water-resistance to 10 ATM.